ariga/atlas-action/README.md

 Configure the action by passing input parameters in the `with:` block.

+#### `config-path`

+Sets the path to the Atlas configuration file.
+By default, Atlas will look for a file named `atlas.hcl` in the current directory.

 #### `dir`

 Sets the directory that contains the migration scripts to analyze.